baranero/fd-app/README.md

 9. Before You start using FireApp:

-- Go to tables editor.
+- Go to tables editor in Supabase.
 Choose 'firefighters' table and insert row with any id and name.
 - Next Sign up to FireApp with username same as You set in previous step.
 - Go again to tables editor and choose 'users'.
 Set 'isAdmin' as 'true'.
 - Now You are main admin.
 You have access to all functionality.